isomerpages/govtech-stp/_familial-ties-lane/entry-guide.md

 A) <u>Immigration Clearance</u>

-Travellers with a travel history to any [Category (II) and (IV) country/region](scpr-familial-ties-lane/shn-and-swab-summary) in the past 21 days before arriving in Singapore, who are unable to produce a valid negative PDT report may be denied entry into Singapore and could have their passes revoked.
+Travellers with a travel history to any [Category (II) to (IV) country/region](scpr-familial-ties-lane/shn-and-swab-summary) in the past 21 days before arriving in Singapore, who are unable to produce a valid negative PDT report may be denied entry into Singapore and could have their passes revoked.

 Depending on the traveller’s 21-day travel history, they will receive their SHN via the email provided in the [SGAC declaration](#sgac).
 Travellers who have visited multiple countries/regions in the past 21 days before entering Singapore, will be subject to the strictest set of travel health control measures.
 For example, if traveller had visited a Category (I) and (III) country/region in any of the past 21 days before arrival in Singapore, the Category (III) measures will apply regardless of the duration stayed in each location (includes transits).